ivanrwolf/NoC/README.md

 A node classification tool for gene regulatory networks (GRNs).

 **Requirements:**
- * Linux, or unix like OS with support to conda package mananger
+ * Linux, or unix like OS with support to conda package mananger and bash shell
+ * Weka 3.8.5
  * Python 3
  * Pandas
  * Numpy